broekm006/Project_Aesir/PROCESS.md

 Added cardio results after input + pie chart to see calories burned.
 Updated general designs + cleaned code.
 FINNALLY fixed add exercise issue.
 Now correctly enters the exercise from dynamic inflater fields without overwriting the values.

 # day 16
+updated design, migitated buttons to the action bar to free up space in the activities. added comments to chunks of code.